krezaey/ahtohallan/README.md

 ### Classes

 In Ahtohallan classes are declared using the keyword `Snow` followed by the class name.
 You can create a constructor using the keyword `Water`.
 Constructors use the same syntax as functions except there is no return type or name.
 Methods are instantiated using the keyword `Crystal`.
 (Isn't that so cute?
 To create an instance of snow you need water!
 Not only that, but a method of Snow is Crystal.
 You can have many Snow Crystals in an instance of Snow!)
-Fields are referred to as "Snowflakes"
+Fields are referred to as "Snowflakes".

 ```
 Snow Name {